Useful information for visitors

 Interesting facts about Slavin monument

 Monumental memorial Slavín is a huge cemetery located above Bratislava.
-It is the only one working cemetery for soldiers.
-6845 Soviets which died in 1945 during the liberation of Bratislava are buried here.
-It has been built in the 1960 and two years later declared as a national monument.
-Every 4th April a celebration takes part here as a tribute to the fallen soldiers.
+It is the only official cemetery for 6845 Soviets soldiers, who died in 1945 during the liberation of Bratislava are buried here.
+It was built in the 1960 and two years later declared as a national monument.
+Every 4th April, a celebration takes part here as a tribute to the fallen soldiers.

 All around the place there is a giant park.
-As this is the highest point in the city, from the eastern terrasse there is a wonderful panorama of all the Bratislava.
+As this is the highest point of the city, from the eastern terrace there is a wonderful panorama view of the wholw Bratislava.

 There is no direct connection to the Slavín monument by public transport.
 The closest stop is called SAV.
 Many buses, trolleybuses and night buses stop here.
 When you get to the stop, you have to walk down the "Štefánikova" street towards the city center.
 Then you take the first right towards the "Puškinova" street, which will lead you up to the hill to the "Mišíkova" street.
-If you continue to the left by this street you will get directly to the stairs, which lead to the monumet.
-I should take arround 15-20 minutes of walking.
+If you continue to the left by this street you will get directly to the stairs, which lead to the monument.
+It should take about 15-20 minutes walking.

 You need to get to the "Na Slavíne" street and park your car directly on this street.
-Slavín is considered to be the luxury part of Bratislava, so it should be quite save to stop the car for that few hours until you visit the monument.
+Slavín is considered to be the luxurious part of Bratislava, so it should be quite safe to park the car for toset few hours until you visit the monument.